RFS legislation

 The Regulation

 The Electricity Supply (General) Regulation 2014 (the Regulation) supports the Act.
-It has details about the core functions of the Scheme Administrator and the Scheme Regulator.
+It provides additional details about some of the core functions of the Scheme Administrator and the Scheme Regulator.
 Part 7A of the Regulation sets out the RFS's annual green hydrogen target.

 Updates